 If you experience any of the above symptoms, then you must seek medical consultation to rule out the presence of thyroid antibodies or thyroid dysfunction.
 Your doctor will ask you to perform the regular thyroid tests.
 Even if a patient is healthy, they may test positive for one or more thyroid antibodies.
 You would need a lab which conducts the test in the best possible condition and gives an honest revelation of the results for your doctor to advise the right line of treatment.
 This is where we can offer the best services in a state of the art lab facility to conduct tests and also give results without any delay.

 Our set of trained lab assistants will help you collect your blood sample without much difficulty.
 We offer services at your doorstep, and you need not take the difficulty of travelling to our lab to give your blood sample.
-Booking a test with us is a simple three-part process.
+Booking a thyroid test at home with us is a simple three-part process.
 Call us or book online at a slot that is convenient for you.
 Our lab assistant will visit you at home and collect your sample at your doorstep.
 Reports are mostly generated within 24 hours and sent to you via email.
-The thyroid test cost is also priced affordably.

 Our doctors also offer thyroid treatment on diagnosis.
 Hypothyroidism treatment is one of the specialities of our endocrinologists.
 There is a definite thyroid cure which involves regular medication and monitoring by a qualified doctor, and we can assist you in this regard.